JoelEng/Advent-of-Code-2019/README.md

 ## The `phi()` function

-The puzzles sometimes require that different variables be used for the example problem and the actual problem.
+The puzzles sometimes require that different variables be used for the example problem and the actual problem, beyond just the input values.
 The built-in function `phi()` is used to handle such situations.

 `phi()` takes two inputs `actual` and `example` of the same type.
 It returns `actual` when solving the actual problem and `example` when using example input.